-The appointment of a Supreme Court Justice might or might not proceed smoothly.
-From the first appointments in 1789, the Senate has confirmed 121 out of 157 Court nominations, with a 158th now pending before the Senate.
-Of the 36 unsuccessful nominations, 11 were rejected in Senate roll-call votes, while nearly all of the rest, in the face of committee or Senate opposition to the nominee or the President, were withdrawn by the President, or were postponed, tabled, or never voted on by the Senate.
+In the past, most, but not all, Supreme Court nominations have received Senate confirmation.
+From the first appointments in 1789, the Senate has confirmed 127 out of 164 Court nominations.
+Of the 37 unsuccessful nominations, 11 were rejected in Senate roll-call votes, while most of the rest, in the face of committee or Senate opposition to the nominee or the President, were withdrawn by the President, or were postponed, tabled, or never voted on by the Senate.
+The 37 unconfirmed nominations, however, included those of six individuals who were later renominated and confirmed.